 Basic Cross Country Training

-by Coach Rich Wright, Baldwin High School, Pittsburgh, PA
+Rich Wright, Former XC coach at Baldwin High School in Pittsburgh, PA

 Basic cross country training is broken down into three phases: Phase 1 is base building, Phase 2 is your competition training, and Phase 3 is your championship and peaking session.
 Building a base is the foundation of any good runner.
 You must build up your mileage, strength, endurance, and confidence.
 Mileage is self explanatory.
 You need miles under your belt to work on the overall cross country season.
 As you run more miles, this builds strength, endurance, and the confidence you need to ready yourself for hard practices and races.